ramigs/nuxt-fauna-article/nuxt-fauna.md

         }
       })
     }
 }
 ```

-Here's a quick overview of the different parts of the code snippet:
+Let’s break down the different steps of the code snippet:

-Import the PrismaClient constructor from the @prisma/client node module
+- Import the PrismaClient constructor from the @prisma/client node module
-Instantiate PrismaClient
+- Instantiate PrismaClient
-Define an async function called main to send queries to the database
+- Define an async function called main to send queries to the database
-Call the main function
+- Call the main function
-Close the database connections when the script terminates
+- Return the database connections when the script terminates

-- Implementing the page layouts
-- Implementing the API calls

-Let’s break this down.

 ## Creating our pages

-Introduction to the step.
-What are we going to do and why are we doing it?

-"To style our app, we’ll be making use of Bulma.
-Open nuxt.config.js and paste
-the code below within the link object that is inside the head object:"

-Site will have 2 static pages:
+The Site will have two pages:

 - index.vue: where all repos will be listed
 - \_slug.vue: repo details page

-"Notice how the response and the query are of very similar shapes.
-A successful
-GraphQL response always has a data key"

 structure for our app.
 Our pages folder should look like this: